Deeksha-bolla/SeleniumAssignmentOnMessengerFB/README.md

 # SeleniumAssignmentOnMessengerFB
 In this assignment , I have done automation testing using Selenium on #messenger.com & facebook.com.
 The operations done are:

-User creation
+1.User creation
-Validating and Verifying
+2.Validating and Verifying
-Creating multiple users
+3.Creating multiple users
-Update User Details
+4.Update User Details
-Delete user details
+5.Delete user details
-Valid or Invalid user credentials using Data Provider Assertions
+6.Valid or Invalid user credentials using Data Provider 7.Assertions
-Allure results
+8.Allure results

 *Steps:
-Create a maven project
+1.Create a maven project
-Add dependencies to pom.xml file
+2.Add dependencies to pom.xml file
-Build the project
+3.Build the project
-Create json files in src/main/resources for LoginData and ValidData Create a java class in src/main/java/pages as Homepage which has all the neccessary locators and functions Create multiple java classes in src/test/java and name them accordingly Write required testcases for each class
+4.Create json files in src/main/resources for LoginData and ValidData 5.Create a java class in src/main/java/pages as Homepage which has all the neccessary locators and functions 6.Create multiple java classes in src/test/java and name them accordingly 7.Write required testcases for each class
-Run each java class to do the specific operation on facebook.com One can change the testcases and userLoginCredentials by changing it in their specific java classes
+8.Run each java class to do the specific operation on facebook.com One can change the testcases and userLoginCredentials by changing it in their specific java classes

 *Steps for Allure report
-Download allure in your system and add it to the system environment Create testng.xml in .idea
+1.Download allure in your system and add it to the system environment 2.Create testng.xml in .idea
-After completely running the above project, run the below maven commands mvn clean mvn test
+3.After completely running the above project, run the below maven commands i.mvn clean ii.mvn test
-After successfully running mvn test allure-report folder should be created Go to the source project folder in file explorer open command prompt by typing cmd in the windows search type command: allure serve
+4.After successfully running mvn test allure-report folder should be created 5.Go to the source project folder in file explorer 6.open command prompt by typing cmd in the windows search 7.type command: allure serve
 This opens the allure report of the project

 In this project, all the operations, assertions and allure report is present